Particular/docs.particular.net/transports/transactions.md

 #### Atomicity and consistency guarantees

-In the Distributed Transaction mode, handlers will execute inside a `TransactionScope` created by the transport.
+When the `TransportTransactionMode` is set to `TransactionScope`, handlers will execute inside a `System.Transactions.TransactionScope` created by the transport.
 This means that all the data updates and queue operations are committed or rolled back.

 **A distributed transaction between the queueing system and the persistent storage guarantees _atomic commits_ but guarantees only _eventual consistency_.**